SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 #### <a name="schedule-export"></a>To schedule an export

-To schedule the export to a CSV or XLSX file to any point in time, open the respective export and click **Add schedule**.
+To schedule an export to a CSV or XLSX file to any point in time, open the respective export and click **Add schedule**.

 ![Export details](/images/users-guide/cockpit/cockpit-export-add-schedule.png)